mvukov/rules_ros2/README.md

 during compilation of the generated code.
 It could be that I missed setting some flags to the code generation of ROS2 interfaces.

-Please take a look at the examples folder to get more info.
+Please take a look at the [examples](examples) folder to get started.

 ## What's next?